ekernf01/rlookc/vignettes/vignette_knockoff_generation.md

-This vignette demonstrates the new features of our software that allow construction of knockoffs in various ways that either have not been described or have been described without open-source code:
+This vignette demonstrates the new features of our software that allow construction of knockoffs in various ways that either have not been described before or have been described without open-source code:

 -   fast leave-one-out knockoffs (LOOKs)
 -   Gaussian knockoffs with p>n